Product OS··12 min read

 iFixit: The Third-Party Ecosystem

-iFixit has built the world's largest repair guide library — over 100,000 guides across 60,000+ devices — and a substantial parts business alongside it.
-Several major OEMs have now partnered with iFixit to distribute genuine parts through their platform, including Apple (since 2022) and Samsung.
-This is a notable strategic shift: manufacturers who spent years suppressing independent repair are now co-opting the most trusted independent repair platform to reach customers they could not otherwise reach.
+iFixit built the world's largest independent repair guide library — over 100,000 guides across 60,000+ devices — alongside a substantial parts marketplace.
+Several major OEMs, including Apple (since 2022) and Samsung, now distribute genuine parts through the iFixit platform.
+This is a significant strategic shift: manufacturers who spent years suppressing independent repair are co-opting the most trusted independent repair platform to reach customers they could not otherwise serve.
+The Repair Café network — volunteer-led repair events now active in 37 countries — offers a parallel route.
+Manufacturers who supply documentation and parts support to Repair Café events earn goodwill with a technically engaged, influential customer segment at very low cost.

 The Digital Identity Layer: Repair Starts With a Scan

-Regulations require repair information to exist.
-They do not specify where it lives or how it is accessed.
-Most manufacturers will default to a page buried in a support subdomain, findable only if the customer already knows the product model number and has enough patience to navigate a knowledge base.
+Regulations require repair information to exist, but they do not specify where it lives or how customers find it.
+Most manufacturers will default to a page buried in a support subdomain — findable only if the customer already knows the exact model number and has enough patience to navigate a knowledge base.
+That is the compliance floor.
+The commercial ceiling is a scan.
+When a product carries a persistent digital identity — a QR code, NFC tag, or digital watermark linked to a live product record — repair information is accessible the moment it is needed, without friction.
+The customer scans the product they are holding and the product surfaces exactly what they need:

 • Model-specific repair guides — not a generic library, but the exact guide for this product variant